Biography

 Mélissa Petit

-Current as of May 2023
+Current as of May 2024

-The French soprano Mélissa Petit was born in Saint-Raphaël and studied singing in her home town and in Nice, before beginning her career in 2010 as a member of the Hamburg State Opera International Opera Studio.
+The French soprano Mélissa Petit was born in Saint-Raphaël and studied singing in her home town and in Nice, before beginning her career in 2010 as a member of the Hamburg State Opera’s International Opera Studio.
 After three years at the Opera Studio and two as a freelancer she joined the ensemble of the Zurich Opera House in 2015, singing roles such as Sophie (Werther), Marzelline (Fidelio), Ännchen (Der Freischütz) and Créuse in Charpentier’s Médée.

 In 2017 Mélissa Petit resumed a freelance singing career, in which she has enjoyed great success in various principal roles including Micaëla (Carmen) and Gilda (Rigoletto) at the Bregenz Festival, and Juliette (Roméo et Juliette) at the National Centre for the Performing Arts in Beijing and at the Deutsche Oper am Rhein in Düsseldorf.
 She has appeared as a guest artist at the Paris Opéra in the roles of Giannetta (L’elisir d’amore) and Papagena (Die Zauberflöte).
-In 2019 she performed Aricie in Rameau’s Hippolyte et Aricie in a co-production between the Théâtre des Champs-Élysées and the Zurich Opera House.
+In 2019 she performed Aricie in Rameau’s Hippolyte et Aricie in a co-production of the Théâtre des Champs-Élysées and the Zurich Opera House.

 read more collapse